-- 1. Educate the American Public on All Aspects of Spinal-Cord-Injury and Disease (continued) Despite the prevalence of spinal cord dysfunction in general society, PVA continues to confront the awareness gap by providing calls to action within many of the direct mail pieces to encourage the public to become interested and involved in disability issues or PVA programs, many of which benefit paralyzed veterans in particular but also the greater disability community in general.
-This goal is reflected in the joint cost category entitled Public Education. - 2.
-Educate the American Public on the History of the Paralyzed Veterans of America PVA was founded by a group of paralyzed World War II veterans in 1946 at the Hines Veterans Administration Hospital outside Chicago, Illinois.
+- 2. Educate the American Public on the History of the Paralyzed Veterans of America PVA was founded by a group of paralyzed World War II veterans in 1946 at the Hines Veterans Administration Hospital outside Chicago, Illinois.
 Through their advocacy, veterans who incurred a spinal-cord-injury began to live longer lives due to advances in medicine and science, enjoy greater access and independence thanks to prosthetic devices, architectural accessibility and legislation that opened opportunities for veterans with disabilities.
 For the last 70 years, PVA redefined quality of life for veterans who had suffered catastrophic disabilities and ensured holistic support for these veterans as they recovered and transitioned following military service.
 This advocacy included the pursuit of benefits and provision of support networks for the veterans' families and caregivers.
 This goal is reflected in the joint cost category entitled General and Administrative. - 3.
 Provide PVA's Programs with the Resources to Support Paralyzed Veterans PVA does not collect membership dues while providing direct support to approximately 18,600 paralyzed members free of charge.
 PVA also represents approximately an additional 17,900 veterans, dependents and survivors without charge.
 Without government assistance to provide its free direct support, PVA relies on the generosity of the public to continue its mission.
 Public support comes from a loyal donor base, and a growing new base inspired by PVA's impact, and provides PVA with the \$15 million it needs annually to fully address the unique needs of veterans living with paralysis and its devastating effects through its programs and services.
 This goal is reflected in the joint cost category entitled Fundraising.

-For the years ended June 30, 2020 and 2019, PVA incurred total direct mail program costs of \$46,349,419 and \$45,475,083, respectively, for informational materials and activities that included fundraising appeals, which were allocated as follows in accordance with ASC 958-720, Not-for-Profit Entities - Other Expenses:
+For the years ended June 30, 2021 and 2020, PVA incurred total direct mail program costs of \$52,125,859 and \$46,349,419, respectively, for informational materials and activities that included fundraising appeals, which were allocated as follows in accordance with ASC 958-720, Not-for-Profit Entities - Other Expenses:

-2020 2019

-Public Education Fundraising General and Administrative \$ 15,497,613 28,527,518 2,324,288 \$ 15,893,360 27,250,204 2,331,519
+2021 2020 ) Public Education Fundraising General and Administrative \$ 19,496,618 30,101,568 2,527,673 37 % 58 % 5 % \$ 15,497,613 28,527,518 2,324,288 33 % 62 % 5 % TOTAL \$ 52,125,859 100 % \$ 46,349,419 100 %

-TOTAL \$ 46,349,419 \$ 45,475,083